flippercloud/flipper-rails-demo/README.md

 ![view on featureflipper.com](https://cl.ly/0d400Y081M04/Image%202017-05-29%20at%204.11.46%20PM.public.png)

-## Want More?
+## More?

-Check out the [flipper README](https://github.com/jnunemaker/flipper) for links to more documentation and examples.
+Check out the [flipper README](https://github.com/jnunemaker/flipper) for links to more documentation and examples on the [types of enablements](https://github.com/jnunemaker/flipper/blob/master/docs/Gates.md) and how to [instrument](https://github.com/jnunemaker/flipper/blob/master/docs/Instrumentation.md) and [optimize](https://github.com/jnunemaker/flipper/blob/master/docs/Optimization.md) your usage of Flipper.